-- 1.1 Students have the option of participating in the instrumental band program if it is offered by the school. - 1.2 There is a mandatory Grade 6 band program in Moose Jaw schools with the cost covered by the Division. - 1.3 Locally developed and approved instrumental band curricula are to be used in the provision of various programs.
+- 1.1 Students have the option of participating in the instrumental band program if it is offered by the school. - 1.2 There is a Where mandatory Grade 6 band programs exist in Moose Jaw schools with the costs are covered by the Division. - 1.3 Locally developed and approved instrumental band curricula are to be used in the provision of various programs.